-The approach that is taken with consulting business leads to additional work.
+The approach that is taken with consulting business generally leads to additional work.
+Results of consulting work emphasize benefits that can be achieved in total revenue as a result of consulting.

 Andersen Consulting started in business as a consulting activity of Arthur Andersen & Co. similar to the consulting activities of other Big 6 firms.
 As it grew and had questions develop about conflicts between its plans and the plans of its parent, it was organized as a separate business unit in 1989 with its own operations and managing partner.